zairl23/logger/readme.md

 ## Official Documentation

-Documentation for Logger can be found on the [Logger website]().
+Documentation for Logger can be found on the ....

 ## RoadMap

 1. Add DbLog for store the logs in DB.

-2. Add EmailNotify for notify the warning and error log by email.s
+2. Add EmailNotify for notify the warning and error log by emails.

 ## License